pajp/fsmactweaks/README.markdown

 	  /Users/rasmus/fsmactweaks/folderaction.sh "$@"

 ![Automator screenshot](https://github.com/pajp/fsmactweaks/raw/master/folderaction.png)

+You can test if it works by downloading the EICAR test file from http://www.eicar.org/ - the file should get .virus appended to its name and you should get a sticky Growl notification telling you that the file is malware.

 Create similar Folder Actions for all folders where regularly receive files, for example through BitTorrent.
 If you're using Transmission,